La serva padrona: Synopsis

 Uberto, an elderly bachelor, is angry and impatient with his maidservant, Serpina, because she has not brought him his chocolate today.
 Serpina has become so arrogant that she thinks she is the mistress of the household.
-Indeed, when Uberto calls for his hat, wig and coat, Serpina forbids him from leaving the house, adding that from then on he will have to obey her orders.
+Indeed, when Uberto calls for his hat, wig and coat, Serpina forbids him to leave the house, adding that from then on he will have to obey her orders.
 Uberto thereupon orders Vespone to find him a woman to marry so that he can rid himself of Serpina.